NinaZumel/NinaZumel.github.io/_posts/2020-06-06-virtual-attic.md

 <a href="https://johnmount.github.io/mzlabs/JMWriting/Stationery.html"><strong>Good Stationery as a Tool of Thought</strong></a> -- a bit of a companion piece to <em>I Write, Therefore I Think</em>.
 Also, a peek at his pen and notebook collection.

-Also, check out some images from <a href="https://johnmount.github.io/mzlabs/GeneticArt/"><strong>The Genetic Art Project</strong></a>, an old algorithmic art project that produced, among other things, the featured image of the new Win Vector site).
+Also, check out some images from <a href="https://johnmount.github.io/mzlabs/GeneticArt/"><strong>The Genetic Art Project</strong></a>, an old algorithmic art project that produced, among other things, the featured image of the new Win Vector site.

 <hr width="50%/" />